top of page

 I have some serious problems with Fire and bones with Tempe's insults and nicknames (e.g., Baboon Lips) and her comments on people's bodies.
 (I have similar criticisms of the last book.)
 It's clear to me that Tempe, standing in for Reichs, has a disdain for people who occupy larger bodies and aren't objectively beautiful.
 Nope.
 Just nope.

 Tempe's character does not seem to have evolved in a positive way over the past few books.
-She now comes across as patronising and a grouchy know-it-all, and she seems genuinely surprised when someone other than her is right.
+She now comes across as patronising and a grouchy know-it-all.
+She seems genuinely surprised when someone other than her is right.
 I used to admire her wicked smarts, now I'm disappointed that she doesn't seem to be putting them to good use.

 Fire and bones is generally uninspiring and formulaic.
 The writing is also horrible.
 All those short, staccato (not) sentences charting Tempe's thoughts are hyperbolic nonsense and cringey.
 The constant inner dialogue is unnecessary, and adds nothing to the story.